nxp-mcuxpresso/mcuxsdk-doc/middleware/wireless/WiFi-Bluetooth-802.15.4/topics/slim_feature.md

 # SLIM feature

 The SLIM feature is used to reduce the consumption of the flash memory and SRAM of low-end boards like the FRDM MCXN947.
+For RT platform, this feature is not enabled by default, it can be enable for i.MXRT 1060 EVKC + IW416 by defining below SLIM macros.
+To enable the features, set the value of the macros to “1” in the file wifi_config.h located in <SDK_Wi-Fi_Example_PATH>/ directory
+This feature is only applicable for wifi_cli sample application.

 Memory impact: